 - Test your app, perform a search in the updated Time Zone Lookup app.

-Configure feature search
+Configure a new search source

 2. Configure the feature search settings.
 For placeholder text, provide an instruction so users know what to search (such as “Search Well ID”).
 Choose whether to provide search suggestions and how many to display.
 Specify which fields in the layer to search.
-(To select multiple search fields, press the Ctrl key while clicking the field names.)

 3. Test your app, verify the search behaves the way you intended.